-Since Brown v Board of Education, the landmark 1954 Supreme Court case that ruled unanimously that the segregation of black and white public school students was unconstitutional, white school administrators to all intent and purposes — fearful of the possibility of African-American teachers gaining control over majority white classrooms and seeking administrative roles — took immediate action after the federal court ruling.
+Since Brown v Board of Education, the landmark 1954 Supreme Court case that ruled unanimously that the segregation of black and white public school students was unconstitutional, white school administrators — fearful of the possibility of African-American teachers gaining control over majority white classrooms and seeking administrative roles — took immediate action after the federal court ruling.
 A seemingly superior and nationalistic white American approach would grow into a resolve for how to control its future “negro problem.”

 During the ‘60s, African Americans watched black teachers, living in their neighborhoods, who were part of their community, vanish from classrooms across the country.
 Consequently, the growing absence of black teachers and school administrators negatively impacted African-American student achievement.
 The dismissal of African-American teachers from predominately black schools caused a domino effect on the economics and social ecosystem, surrounding predominantly black schools.
 Whereas the school is the nucleus of all communities, these black communities also experienced a decline when their schools received inadequate funding coupled with the loss of compassionate and highly educated black teachers.